StevenCloud47/memCS/README.md

 ### 1.code

 #### 1.1 AMP algorithm
-The source code of the approximate message passing (AMP) algorithm comes from the formulas in the paper *Donoho DL, Maleki A, Montanari A. Message passing algorithms for compressed sensing: I. Motivation and construction*.
+- The source code of the approximate message passing (AMP) algorithm comes from the formulas in the paper *Donoho DL, Maleki A, Montanari A. Message passing algorithms for compressed sensing: I. Motivation and construction*.

 #### 1.2 MMM & SE strategies
-These two strategies are used to optimize the measurement matrix $\Phi$ and the sparse transform matrix $\Psi$ in the AMP algorithm, respectively.
+- These two strategies are used to optimize the measurement matrix $\Phi$ and the sparse transform matrix $\Psi$ in the AMP algorithm, respectively.

 ### 2.data

 #### 2.1 1D signal
-The 1D signal in Fig. 3c is a randomly generated signal with length 64, which is sparse in the DCT domain.
+- The 1D signal in Fig. 3c is a randomly generated signal with length 64, which is sparse in the DCT domain.

 #### 2.2 2D images
+- The images in Fig. 3d and Figs. 6b, 6c come from the ImageNet dataset categories 'house finch', 'Old English sheepdog', 'great white shark' and 'fox squirrel'.

 ### 3.classification

 #### 3.1 pretrained_models
+- A pre-trained neural network (default: ResNet50) is used here to perform classification inference on the reconstructed images

-#### 3.2 ImageNet_20_classes
+#### 3.2 ImageNet